-Cybersecurity audits help organizations establish whether their current cybersecurity practices, policies and tools are up to the task of keeping their data and systems secure.
+Cybersecurity audits help organizations establish whether their current cybersecurity practices, policies, and tools are up to the task of keeping their data and systems secure.
 However, cybersecurity audits can be tricky to do on a regular basis when you aren’t sure exactly what to look for.

 What is a Cybersecurity Audit?

-A cybersecurity audit is essentially a checklist which organizations can use to determine the effectiveness of their security policies and procedures.
+A cybersecurity audit is essentially a checklist that organizations can use to determine the effectiveness of their security policies and procedures.
 While a cybersecurity audit can be carried out by an organization’s internal security team, many prefer to outsource the audit to a specialized third-party, to eliminate any conflicts of interest.

 The auditor will review all areas of the organization’s security posture in an attempt to find vulnerabilities, in addition to assessing their ability to comply with the relevant data privacy regulations.

 The Difference between Cybersecurity Assessments and Cybersecurity Audits